open-telemetry/opentelemetry.io/content/en/docs/concepts/sampling/index.md

 states that they are "sampling out data" or that data not processed or exported is considered "sampled".
 These are incorrect statements.

-## Why Sample?
+## Why sampling?

-Sampling is one of the most effective ways to reduce the costs of observability without losing visbility.
-Although there are other ways to lower costs, such as filtering or aggregating data, these other methods do not adhere to the concept of _representativeness_, which is crucial when performing in-depth analysis of application or system behavior.
+Sampling is one of the most effective ways to reduce the costs of observability without losing visibility.
+Although there are other ways to lower costs, such as filtering or aggregating data, these other methods do not adhere to the concept of representativeness, which is crucial when performing in-depth analysis of application or system behavior.

 Representativeness is the principle that a smaller group can accurately